leemingee/CoolStuff/readme.md

 I expect to implement the simpler and reduced version of the algorithms in a agile update iterations.

-Start from 01/17/19, mainly for preparation for the interview at XXXX.
+Start from 01/17/19, mainly for preparation for the interview at XXXX at 1/30/2019

 ## Directory<a name="directory"></a>